hitchdev/hitchstory/examples/website/README.md

 * Ultra simple 3 step github actions config to run all of the tests (& upload any artefacts).
 * Explicitly waiting for ports to open before kicking off the test (eliminates a common source of flakiness).
+* Code coverage of each story with coverage.py.

 Along with new state of the art features enabled by hitchstory: